AtienoMboya/alx-low_level_programming/0x0B-malloc_free/README.md

 	returns a pointer to a 2 dimensional array of integers 4-free_grid.c
-	frees a 2 dimensional grid previously created by alloc_grid
+	frees a 2 dimensional grid previously created by alloc_grid 100-argstostr.c
+	concatenates all the arguments of the program 101-strtow.c
+	splits a string into words